elastic/ansible-elasticsearch/README.md

 * Debian 9
 * CentOS 7

-The latest Elasticsearch versions of 7.x, 6.x and 5.x are actively tested.  **Only Ansible versions > 2.4.3.0 are supported, as this is currently the only version tested.**
+The latest Elasticsearch versions of 7.x & 6.x are actively tested.  **Only Ansible versions > 2.4.3.0 are supported, as this is currently the only version tested.**

 ##### Dependency
 This role uses the json_query filter which [requires jmespath](https://github.com/ansible/ansible/issues/24319) on the local machine.